codingwatching/Trackr/trackr_frontend_list.md

   - *Done*
     - frontend and backend for piechart visualization pages
     - pieChart visualization option
+    - PieChart visualization itself.
   - *TO-DO*
-    - PieChart visualization itself. no Piechart visualization is yet implemented
+    - make creation of labels by the user
+    - centre piechart in the middle of the box

+- **BUGS due to changes**
+  - **!impossible to delete projects!**